When you have a senior with is frail and weak, especially when it comes to getting up and walking, it is time to make your home more elderly friendly.

 Family members need to be diligent to empty the contents of the commode (you can remove the container and there is handle for you to carry to the bathroom) as it will stink in a short while (just like how an unflushed toilet will be).

-Do note that if there is an incline, it is very dangerous to use anything with wheels as the wheels would on their own (if the include is steep, even when locked the wheels still can move).
+Do note that if there is an incline, it is very dangerous to use anything with wheels as the wheels would on their own.
+The advantage of having wheels

 5. Lazy chair